realityforge/Quake-III-Arena/README.md

-  BUILD_STANDALONE     - build binaries suited for stand-alone games SERVERBIN            - rename 'ioq3ded' server binary CLIENTBIN            - rename 'ioquake3' client binary USE_RENDERER_DLOPEN  - build and use the renderer in a library USE_YACC             - use yacc to update code/tools/lcc/lburg/gram.c BASEGAME             - rename 'baseq3'
+  BUILD_STANDALONE     - build binaries suited for stand-alone games SERVERBIN            - rename 'ioq3ded' server binary CLIENTBIN            - rename 'ioquake3' client binary USE_YACC             - use yacc to update code/tools/lcc/lburg/gram.c
+  BASEGAME             - rename 'baseq3'
   BASEGAME_CFLAGS      - custom CFLAGS for basegame